 I provide follow-on Story Massage classes for babies, after they have attended my traditional baby massage classes.
 Each class has a different theme and they change to incorporate the babies’ developmental stages.
 These classes are held in my beautiful bespoke studio, in Whitstable, Kent.
 I also run all age group sessions, during events or to fundraise for local charities.

-What do you love most about Story Massage?
+What do you love most about the Story Massage Programme?

 What is your greatest professional achievement?